johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Write a brief report that includes:

 1. **Task Summary**:
-   - For each task (Familiarizing with ChatGPT, Code Refactoring, Documentation Assistance, Understanding Complex Code, Workflow Automation), provide a short description (1-2 sentences) of what you did.
+   - For each task (Exploring ChatGPT's Role in Software Engineering, Code Refactoring, Documentation Assistance, Understanding Complex Code, Workflow Automation), provide a short description (1-2 sentences) of what you did.
    - Include the link to the individual pull request (PR) for each task.

 2. **Peer Review Summary** (for Tasks 2.1 to 2.3):